music influence explorer

 He played with his back to the audience because he believed music should speak for itself

-His album 'Kind of Blue' was recorded in just two sessions and is the best-selling jazz album of all time
+His album 'Kind of Blue' was recorded in just two sessions with minimal rehearsal

-He discovered and launched the careers of John Coltrane, Bill Evans, Herbie Hancock, and countless other jazz legends
+He discovered or launched the careers of John Coltrane, Bill Evans, Herbie Hancock, and dozens of other jazz legends

 2